dmfay/massive-js/functions.md

 If `enhancedFunctions` is set to `true` in the loader configuration, functions returning scalars or flat arrays will be intercepted and the results massaged into scalars or flat arrays, as appropriate.
 Since this represents a departure from the consistent form, it must be explicitly enabled on initialization.

+The last argument to Postgres functions may be declared a `VARIADIC` array, similar to JavaScript rest parameters: all extra values are rolled up into an array of the same type.
+Massive builds prepared statements at runtime for variadic functions, so you can just pass all your arguments inline.

 ```javascript
 db.uuid_generate_v1mc().then(arr => {
   // an array containing the generated UUID (requires the